wlodzislav/bib-elm/README.md

 `tag` - tag, by default "div"

-`style` - string or object which sets inline style through node.style, `{ "fontSize": "10px" }`

-`attributes` - object, all props are forced to be node attributes
+`attrs` - object, attributes, properties for DOM node, including style object

 `children` - array of children, each child may be `options` object, DOM node, any object with poroperty `.el` which is DOM node, text string.
 If child is null/undefined it's ignored

+`style` - string or object which sets inline style through node.style, `{ "fontSize": "10px" }`

 ## Rerending